 Individual coverage HRA (ICHRA)

 The individual coverage HRA (ICHRA) is a health benefit for employers of all sizes.
-With an ICHRA, small organizations can reimburse employees tax-free for individual health insurance premiums and other medical expenses.
-It can function as a stand-alone benefit or as a separate option in an organization’s health benefits program, alongside group health insurance.
-There are no limits for company size and no restrictions for allowance amounts.
+With an ICHRA, small organizations can reimburse employees tax-free for individual health insurance premiums and other out-of-pocket costs.